 Besides keeping us up to date with all the local news and gossip, it's always full of interesting snippets ranging from eco-gardening and baking, to health and beauty, and indispensables like our tide-table and brain gym page and everything in between - like how Sedgefielders manage to live to a ripe old age (we get pics of centurions quite often - no kidding!)

 It really is what it says it is – it captures the image of our our Slow Town perfectly and is our favourite community newspaper!

 Great News!
 For those of you who are sometimes out of town or away on holiday or like our swallows, want to keep up with Sedgefield's news, you can get our little gem on-line!
-Read our local community newspaper on-line - Click Here!
+You can read our community newspaper on-line